Will3am13/Robot_Vision_System/Final_Paper.md

 ### Completed Tasks and Results

-A collection of the major tasks that have been completed are detailed in the sections below.
+A collection of the major tasks that have been completed is detailed in the sections below.

 ### Major Tasks Completed

-We've successfully completed all critical development tasks for the battery detection and sorting system, including:
+We've completed all critical development tasks for the battery detection and sorting system, including:

 - Implementation of the dual-camera vision system with integrated depth sensing
-- Development of custom coordinate transformation algorithm using Ridge regression
+- Development of a custom coordinate transformation algorithm using Ridge regression
 - Development of a custom object detection and classification model
 - Creation of an adaptive distance-based configuration system
 - Implementation of the Z-depth averaging for improved stability